tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ## 2 Overview (non-normative)

-This tutorial works through VALIDATION_FOOTPRINTWKT_NOTEMPTY as a specific example.
-This test was considered a ‘[Supplementary test](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/supplement/index.md)’ rather than a BDQ \`Core\` test as we considered it of marginal use for the BDQ \`Use Cases\`.
-As noted in the [BDQ Supplement
+This tutorial works through the development of a `Use Case`, then walks through two examples of the development of Tests.
+One of the examples of a test is simple, the other is more complex.
+This tutorial then comes back to the `Use Case` and describes how Measure Tests can be developed to evaluate the results of the Validation Tests for the purpose of `Quality Control`.

-Information](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/supplement/index.md), the test could be useful in certain \`Use Cases\`, as noted below.
+The simpler of the two Tests examined is VALIDATION_FOOTPRINTWKT_NOTEMPTY, which was considered a ‘[Supplementary test](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/supplement/index.md)’ rather than a BDQ \`Core\` test as we considered it of marginal use for the BDQ \`Use Cases\`.
+As noted in the [BDQ Supplement Information](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/supplement/index.md), the test could be useful in certain \`Use Cases\`, as noted below.

 **Note** that a proposed **BDQ Maintenance Group** will be established to maintain the BDQ Standard.
 This group will take responsibility for advising on processes for editing the BDQ standard and evaluating new BDQ \`Tests\`, \`Use Cases\` and other components of the BDQ Standard.